Looking for office party games that are suitable for your upcoming office party? Here you’ll find great games for office training and celebration.

 Step 6: Award the winning employee with a small prize (gift card: restaurant, gas, supermarket, etc.) then have 3 different employees come up by pulling 3 more tickets from the raffle.
 Clear the work week calendar, add the names of the 3 new employees and begin a new round with new questions.
 Continue playing until the last prize is awarded.
 This is a fun choice for office party games.

 Playing Tip: To make working with multiple depts easier, color code the raffle tickets.
 So Dept A would have red raffle tickets, Dept B would have blue raffle tickets, etc. Have the manager or supervisor of each dept distribute their dept’s tickets prior to the employees entering the party space.
-When pulling the tickets during game time, pull 3 tickets of the same color then the 3 employees selected will be from the same dept. This way you may include dept specific questions without the concern of the players being unable to answer because its outside their scope of work.
+When pulling the tickets during game time, pull 3 tickets of the same color, then the 3 employees selected will be from the same dept. This way you may include dept specific questions without the concern of the players being unable to answer because it’s outside their scope of work.
 Just be sure to make note of each dept’s color and organize your questions accordingly.

 Other Party Games:

 Your office is really going to have a blast with these fun office party games.
-Make these games a part of your office celebrations, orientations or even new procedural trainings.
+Make these games a part of your office celebrations, orientations or even new procedural training.
 Employees will love the fun interaction and useful mini prizes are always an excellent incentive.
 So get ready to have some fabulous office fun with these office party games!